danniel1205/tech-notes/system-design/topics/caching/readme.md

   - The data is written back to DB when the key is evicted in cache

 - [Write-invalidate Cache](https://open-cas.github.io/cache_configuration.html#write-invalidate)
+  - In Write-Invalidate mode, the cache engine handles write requests by writing data directly to backend storage, and if written cache line is already mapped into the cache, then it becomes invalid.

 ## Types of cache architecture